defaultroute0/VCF-Operations-For-Networks/README.md

 Here are the vRNI VM requirements (refer to Install documentation below):

-vRealize Network Insight Platform OVA**:
+vRealize Network Insight Platform OVA (XL):
-- 8 cores - Reservation 4096 Mhz
+- 18 cores - Reservation 100%
-- 32 GB RAM - Reservation - 16GB
+- 64 GB RAM - Reservation - 100%
-- 750 GB - HDD, Thin provisioned
+- 2 TB - HDD, Thin provisioned

-** N.B: To use 'Flow based Application Discovery' OR  'Network Intents and Assurance'- use XL Brick size for the platform (16 core / 64GB RAM / 2TB disk)
+** N.B: To use 'Flow based Application Discovery' OR  'Network Intents and Assurance'- use XL Brick size for the platform (18 core / 64GB RAM / 2TB disk)
-Basically if you are evaluationg this, its a must to check this out. https://youtu.be/bqZSBwv55vk
+Basically if you are evaluating how machine learning can disovery applications, its a must to check this out. https://youtu.be/bqZSBwv55vk

-vRealize Network Insight Proxy OVA:
+vRealize Network Insight Collector OVA (XL):
-- 4 cores - Reservation 2048 Mhz
+- 9 cores - Reservation 100%
-- 10 GB RAM - Reservation - 5GB
+- 24 GB RAM - Reservation - 100%
-- 150 GB - HDD, Thin provisioned
+- 200 GB - HDD, Thin provisioned
+-
 VMware vCenter Server (version 5.5+ and 6.0+):
 - To configure and use IPFIX